How to Flatten Plywood

 Best Use Cases for Polyurethane Glue on MDF

-Polyurethane glue is best for projects exposed to moisture, such as outdoor furniture or marine applications, and for joints that require gap filling.
+Polyurethane adhesive is best for projects exposed to moisture, such as outdoor furniture or marine applications, and for joints that require gap filling.

 What is Hot Melt Glue?